 Well known in foreign policy and development circles for employing a mix of research, facilitation and strategic advice, his work straddles academic and policy spheres to produce hard-hitting, constructive insights on how to get to less conflict.
 In Erwin’s view, ‘a crucial task of applied research is to look for the alternative narrative, the underdeveloped frame, and to find out what that means for how problems can be addressed in more innovative ways’.

-With over 50 published works ranging from journal articles to blogs, and a key role in policy initiatives like the New Deal for Engagement in Fragile States or the Knowledge Platform Security and the Rule of Law, he is equally at home in thought and action.
+With over 60 published works ranging from journal articles to blogs, bespoke advisory services to governmental and non-governmental organizations alike, as well as a key role in policy initiatives like the New Deal for Engagement in Fragile States and the Knowledge Platform Security and the Rule of Law, he is equally at home in thought and practice.

 Recent field research